OlivierSohn/hamazed/BACKLOG.md

   - make better doc for
     - Game*
     - Geo*
+  - Aggregate doc when appropriate.

+  - refactor Coords : Coords Pos / Coords Speed : it is important when converting to / from continuous I don't think there is a need yet to convert a speed to discrete?

   - refactor DiscretelyInterpolable :
     the goal is to disambiguate wether interpolate or interpolateIO is implemented.